-Wrens are fun and perky backyard birds, and while they readily use birdhouses, offering the right type of wren house can attract these birds more easily and encourage them to take up residence.
+Wrens are fun and perky backyard birds, and while they readily use birdhouses, offering the right type of wren house can attract these birds more easily and encourage them to take up residence to raise their families.

 Why Wrens Need Houses

 Wrens are cavity-nesting birds, but while some wrens build their own elaborate structures, a few wren species will eagerly investigate artificial structures.
-House wrens, Carolina wrens and Bewick's wrens will all use houses.
+House wrens, Carolina wrens, and Bewick's wrens will all use birdhouses.
 Wrens can also be competitive and will aggressively chase away other birds from their nesting sites, so more open sites, including houses, will give them more opportunities to find just the right spot to settle down.

 Wren House Dimensions

 Wrens are adaptable birds and may nest in a wide range of unusual places, including in garden pots, mailboxes, drainpipes, garden boots, or other unique options.
 Providing a house with the proper dimensions to suit these little birds will keep them safer and minimize the risks they face from hazardous nesting sites, predators, or invasive birds.

 - Entrance Hole: The proper entrance hole size permits wrens to enter but will help keep other species, including house sparrows and European starlings, from taking advantage of the house and evicting the wrens.
 Because wrens use a wide range of nesting material that can include larger twigs, however, a slightly larger entrance hole can be useful for the birds to actively build their nests.
 Ideally, the entrance hole should range from 1 1/8 to 1 1/2 inches in diameter.